raku-community-modules/App-InstallerMaker-WiX/README.md

-# Perl 6 WiX Installer Maker
+# Raku WiX Installer Maker

-Written an application in Perl 6?
+Written an application in Raku?
 Want to give Windows users an MSI so they can easily install it?
 That's what this little program is here to help with.

 Fair warning: it does something close to the Simplest Thing That Could Possibly